wavemaker/docs/docs/guide/migrated-docs/app-migration-wavemaker-9x-10x.md

 ---
-title: "App Migration from WaveMaker 9x to 10x"
+title: App Migration from WaveMaker 9x to 10x
-id: "app-migration-wavemaker-9x-10x"
+id: app-migration-wavemaker-9x-10x
+last_update: { author: "WaveMaker" }
 ---
 ---
 Upgrade of the WaveMaker MVC Framework from Angular 1.6 to Angular 7 results in changes to the way the app code is generated.
 The platform automatically migrates your existing app (built in WaveMaker 9x version) to WaveMaker 10 to generate the Angular 7 code base.